Blendify/blender-manual/blender_docs/manual/addons/node/node_wrangler.rst

 - Use :kbd:`Alt-Right` to increase it by 0.1.
 - Use :kbd:`Alt-Left` to decrease it by 0.1.
-- Use :kbd:`Alt-Shift-Right` to increase it by 0.01.
+- Use :kbd:`Shift-Alt-Right` to increase it by 0.01.
-- Use :kbd:`Alt-Shift-Left` to decrease it by 0.01.
+- Use :kbd:`Shift-Alt-Left` to decrease it by 0.01.
-- Use :kbd:`Ctrl-Alt-Shift-Left` to set factor to 0.0.
-Additional shortcut is :kbd:`Ctrl-Alt-Shift-0`.
+- Use :kbd:`Shift-Ctrl-Alt-Left` to set factor to 0.0.
+Additional shortcut is :kbd:`Shift-Ctrl-Alt-0`.
-- Use :kbd:`Ctrl-Alt-Shift-Right` to set factor to 1.0.
-Additional shortcut is :kbd:`Ctrl-Alt-Shift-1`.
+- Use :kbd:`Shift-Ctrl-Alt-Right` to set factor to 1.0.
+Additional shortcut is :kbd:`Shift-Ctrl-Alt-1`.

 Delete Unused Nodes